-Gary Lee Moore is the City Engineer of the City of Los Angeles, leading a world-class organization of professional engineers, architects, surveyors and technical support in the second largest city in the United States.
+Gary Lee Moore is the City Engineer for the City of Los Angeles, leading a world-class organization of 955 engineers, architects, surveyors and support staff.

-Since being named City Engineer in 2003, Mr. Moore has overseen the completion of 1,687 projects totaling more than $5.6 billion.
-As the general manager of the Bureau of Engineering, he is responsible for the City's planning, design, and construction of all public facilities, the City’s mapping and GIS divisions and the delivery of cross-sector local government programs that serve millions of residents and businesses in diverse neighborhoods and industries.
+Since being named City Engineer in 2003, Moore has overseen the completion of 1,697 projects totaling more than $5.8 billion.
+As the general manager of the Bureau of Engineering, Moore oversees the City's planning, design, and construction of public facilities, the City’s GIS mapping and programs that regulate private construction and development affecting the public right-of-way.
+Moore oversees a current annual operating budget of $196 million.

-Mr. Moore graduated from the University of California, Los Angeles with a Bachelor of Science degree in engineering and completed the UCLA Anderson School of Management's Executive Organizational Leadership Program.
-He is a registered Professional Civil and Mechanical Engineer in California, serves on several civic and professional boards, has authored and co-authored many research papers and has presented his work at a wide variety of professional conferences.
+Moore graduated from the University of California, Los Angeles with a Bachelor of Science degree in engineering and completed the UCLA Anderson School of Management's Executive Organizational Leadership Program.
+He also completed the Senior Executives in State and Local Government course at Harvard Kennedy School.
+Moore is a registered Professional Civil and Mechanical Engineer in California, serves on a number of civic and professional boards.